October 12, 2022

 As we swapped stories, the smoke from a small fire burning between our little pop-up cafe and Camino started to impact the conversation.
 The little old lady running the place was burning her trash out back, and the wind shifted so that her smoke was now blowing right in our direction.

-That seemed to be my cue to leave, so I bid Stacy and Nicole goodbye and returned to the trail.
+The thick smoke was my cue to leave.
+I bid Stacy and Nicole goodbye and returned to the trail.
 But I left the pop-up cafe smelling like a campfire, with noxious smoke permeating my nostrils, my hair, and the fabric of my clothing.
+I felt like I was back in Afghanistan, walking past the toxic burn pits, and I couldn’t get away fast enough.

-Mesón would have just been one more small, unremarkable cluster of homes, but for one sight.
-As I followed the Camino up a side road, there were two loose cows walking down the center of the paved street.
+Under normal circumstances, the hamlet of Mesón would have just been one more small, unremarkable cluster of homes.
+But as I followed the Camino up a side road, two loose cows were walking down the center of the paved street.

-A young man in his 20s was to their front and an older woman was to their rear with a big stick, and the group was slowly heading in the same direction as me.
+A young man in his 20s was in front of them.
+An older woman was behind them with a large stick, and the group was slowly heading in my direction.

 I suspect they were transferring the two cows from one pasture to another.
 But it also looked like they were just casually taking them out for a walk, which made me chuckle to myself as I made my way past on the sidewalk.